 “Our focus is really about the resale, the replace and the donation … The big challenge that we face is in protecting the value of the retailers’ items and of the overall brand, not dumping products onto the market which will devalue the brand.”

-In the future, Eve sees even greater expectations on companies to transparently demonstrate their circular economy credentials.
-He feels that, for retailers, this will always be about aligning the circular economy with profitability, saying that, “No business is ever going to be able to drive forward these initiatives if it doesn’t also align perfectly with their bottom line and their profitability.”
+In the future, Eve predicts even greater expectations on companies to transparently demonstrate their circular economy credentials.
+He feels that, for retailers, this will always be about aligning the circular economy with profitability, saying that “No business is ever going to be able to drive forward these initiatives if it doesn’t also align perfectly with their bottom line and their profitability.”

-As for the future of retail, Eve feels that the sector will continue to change, with a focus less on traditional high street retail and more on omni-channel retail and personalisation.
+As for the future of retail, Eve feels that the sector will continue to change, with focus turned away from traditional high street retail and more on omni-channel retail and personalisation.
 For Eve, logistics will have a big role to play in delivering customer loyalty, pointing out that for retailers to succeed in the future, they will need to, “remain flexible on their footprint and … of course take advantage of international markets and globalisation.”

-One big challenge for ZigZag comes back to consumer expectation.
-It is in convincing customers to do more of the work in helping to reduce the environmental cost of returns.
+One big challenge for ZigZag comes back to consumer expectation, and in convincing customers to do more of the work in helping to reduce the environmental cost of returns.
 ZigZag has been selected as a People’s Choice Award Finalist for The Circulars 2019, illustrating that reverse logistics may be a good way to meet this challenge.

 Read more about ZigZag Global.